jncc/scottish-lidar/README.md

 Deployment
 ----------

-The site is automatically to Github Pages by Jenkins using the script in `deploy/`.
+The site is automatically deployed to Github Pages by Jenkins using the script in `deploy/`.
 You can see the currently deployed build in the custom `x-version` meta tag at the top of the HTML pages, with the format `{build-number}.{git-commit}` .
 For example,

     <meta name="x-version" content="43.320b45076e0c0ffc3016944f66754f32af85a6cf">